Gabry993/pointing-user-interface-hri/README.md

 ## Scenario 3 - Selecting Packages Simulated on LED Strips

 In scenario 3 users, once localized, can select moving packages simulated along the LED strips.
-Packages are represented in three colors, red, green and blu.
+Packages are represented in three colors, red, green and blue.

 To select a package, the pointing cursor must overlay it for 0.5s.

 Selected packages are marked by two white dots flanking them.
 In simulation, Bill's task is to select just the red packages.

-In this case, the pointing cursor is yellow (i.e. is not mapped to a colormap by default)
+In this scenario, the pointing cursor is yellow (i.e. is not mapped to a colormap by default)

 ### Simulation
-[Launch CoppeliaSim container](#starting-the-simulation).
+[Launch CoppeliaSim container](#starting-the-simulation) if it is not running already.
 The scene to open from the menu can be found at `/ros_ws/src/oneswarm-hri-scenes/tutorial_scenario_3.ttt` within the docker container.

 Then, launch the relevant docker compose:
 ```